ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week9.md

 2. In diabetes vs bmicategory - for underweight people, diabetes was 1 (no diabetes). but when controlled with height, Diabetes of underweight people found to be yes.
 And the result remained same for all others.
 What could be the inference from this?

-When doing a test I found a potential bug. *invalid value in true_divide (line 1138 prob.py)*
+    When doing a test, I found a potential bug. *invalid value in true_divide (line 1138 prob.py)*

 3. As income increases the probability of diabetes decreases.
 In order to understand this I started to find the relationship of income and other factors that can affect the probability of diabetes.